radosz99/Scrabble-optimizer/README.md

 # Status
 The plans are to add additional, more complex, but less popular types of moves - adding letters to existing words, arranging several words at once.
 These could be done by creating new types of patterns and a little changes in algorithm engine.
 Feel free to pull request.

-Also an improvement should be made to create bridges so that they can be created not only from letters that belong to *right angles*, but also other letters from the board - in this example *ê* is not *right angle* and bridge exist, but program will not find it:
+Also an improvement should be made to create bridges so that they can be created not only from letters that belong to *right angles*, but also other letters from the board - in this example bridge exist, but program will not find it because *ê* is not the *right angle*:
 <p align="center">
   <img src="https://i.imgur.com/gkaJ25M.png" width=32% alt="Img"/>
 </p>